ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   Scala: `scala.concurrent.Future`
 *   C#: `Task`, `TaskCompletionSource`

-Concepts of futures and promises are often used interchangeably, but in reality, they are separate objects that encapsulate the two different sets of functionality.
+Concepts of futures and promises are often used interchangeably.
+In reality, they are separate objects that encapsulate the two different sets of functionality.

-A _future_ is a read-only object to encapsulate a value that may not be available yet but will be provided at some point.
+A future is a read-only object to encapsulate a value that may not be available yet but will be provided at some point.
 The future is used by a consumer to retrieve the result which was computed.
-A _promise_ is a writable, single-assignment object to guarantee that some task will compute some result and make it available in the corresponding future object.
-The promise is used by a producer in order to store the success value or exception in the corresponding future.
+A promise is a writable, single-assignment object to guarantee that some task will compute some result and make it available in the future.
+The promise is used by a producer to store the success value or exception in the corresponding future.

-This is why a method for reading a value only exists in the future, and a method for writing a value only exists in a promise.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a task to a producer to execute it asynchronously.
 The producer creates a promise that starts the given task.
 From the promise, the producer extracts the future and sends it to the consumer.
 The consumer receives the future that is not completed and waits for its completion.
-While waiting for future completion, the consumer can use blocking and non-blocking methods.

-The consumer can call the _getter_ method of the future object to wait for the data in the future to be available. if the future is already available, the call to the _getter_ method will return the result immediately.
-Otherwise, the call to the _getter_ method will wait until the future is finished.
+The consumer can call a blocking getter of the future to wait for the data to be available.
+If the future has already been completed, the call to the getter will return the result immediately.
+Otherwise, the call to the getter will wait until the future is finished.
+(Also, the consumer can use a non-blocking validation method to verify whether the future has already been completed or not).

-Also, the consumer can use a non-blocking _checking_ method that verifies whether the future has already completed.
-If the future is not yet available, the call to the _checking_ method returns immediately and the consumer can execute other tasks.
-Otherwise, the consumer calls the _getter_ method that returns the result immediately.

 Once the task has finished, the producer sets the value of the promise and the future becomes available.
 But when the task fails, the future will contain an exception instead of a success value.
-So when the consumer calls the _getter_ method, the exception in the future will be thrown.
+So when the consumer calls the getter method, the exception in the future will be thrown.

 ![future and promise workflow](/images/future_and_promise_workflow.png)

-One of the important features of a future/promise implementation is the ability to chain futures together.
-The idea is that when one future/promise is ready another future/promise is created that accepts the result of the previous one.
-This means the consumer is not blocked by calling the getter method on a future and in fact once the future becomes completed the result of the previous task is automatically passed to the next task in the chain.
-In comparison with callbacks, this allows writing more fluent asynchronous code that supports the composition of nested success and failure handlers without ”callback hell”.
+One of the important features of a future/promise implementation can be the ability to chain computations together.
+The idea is that when one future/promise is finished another future/promise is created that takes the result of the previous one.
+This means that the consumer is not blocked by calling the getter on a future and once the future is completed, the result of the previous computation is automatically passed to the next computation in the chain.
+Compared to callbacks, this allows writing more fluent asynchronous code that supports the composition of nested success and failure handlers without ”callback hell”.

-In Java, the `Future` interface represents a _future_: it has the `isDone` method to check if the task is complete, the `get` method to wait for its completion, and get the result of the task when it is complete.
-The `CompletableFuture` class represents a _promise_: it has the `complete` and `completeExceptionally` methods to sets the value with a successful result or with an exception.
+In Java, the `Future` interface represents a _future_: it has the `isDone` method to check if the task is completed and the `get` method to wait for the task to complete and get its result.
+The `CompletableFuture` class represents a _promise_: it has the `complete` and `completeExceptionally` methods to set the result of the task with a successful value or with an exception, respectively.
 However, the `CompletableFuture` class also implements the `Future` interface allowing it to be used as a _future_ as well.

 ![Java future and promise class diagram](/images/Java_future_and_promise_class_diagram.png)

 ## CompletableFuture in practice

-The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.
+The following code example can help you to understand the use of the `CompletableFuture` class as a future/promise implementation in Java.

+Let’s implement the following multi-stage workflow.
+There are two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
+The net product price is calculated from the results of these methods.
+There is a third long-running method that takes the net product price and returns the tax amount.
+The gross value is calculated from the net product price and the tax amount.

-In the given workflow it is necessary to calculate the net price in the USD of a product (that is priced in the EUR), calculate a tax and the gross price.
-To do this, it is necessary to execute the following tasks:
+To implement this workflow, it is necessary to execute the following tasks:

-1. to get the price of the product in the EUR (a long-running task)
+1. to get the product price in the EUR (a slow task)
-2. to get the EUR/USD exchange rate (a long-running task)
+2. to get the EUR/USD exchange rate (a slow task)
-3. to calculate the net price of the product in the USD (depends on tasks 1, 2)
+3. to calculate the net product price in the USD (a fast task, depends on tasks 1, 2)
-4. to get the value of the tax (a long-running task, depends on tasks 3)
+4. to get the amount of the tax (a slow task, depends on tasks 3)
-5. to calculate the gross price of the product in the USD (depends on tasks 3, 4)
+5. to calculate the gross product price in the USD (a fast task, depends on tasks 3, 4)

-Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
-Also, some tasks depend on other tasks (they have to be executed sequentially) but some are independent (they can be executed in parallel).
+It is important that not all tasks are the same.
+Some of them are fast (they should be executed synchronously), and some of them are slow (they should be executed asynchronously).
+Some of them are independent (they can be executed in parallel), and some of them depend on the results of previous tasks (they have to be executed sequentially).

-The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.
+The mentioned workflow is implemented below in three programming styles: synchronous, asynchronous based on `Future`, and asynchronous based on `CompletableFuture`.

 >In _synchronous_ programming, the main thread starts an axillary task and blocks until this task is finished.
 When the axillary task is completed, the main thread continues the main task.

 >In _asynchronous_ programming, the main thread starts an axillary task in a worker thread and continues its task.
-When the worker thread finished the auxiliary task, it notified the main thread (for example) by a callback.
+When the worker thread completes the auxiliary task, it notifies the main thread (for example) with a callback call.

-1) The advantage of the synchronous solution is the simplest code.
-The disadvantage of this solution is that all tasks execute sequentially and take the most time (although some of them are independent and can be performed in parallel).
+1) The advantage of the synchronous implementation is the simplest and most reliable code.
+The disadvantage of this implementation is the longest execution time (because all tasks run sequentially).

 ```